SeanVenz/codechum/Lesson1/Topic6.md

 # HTML Text Formatting: Formatting Text with Strong, Emphasis, Underline, and Other Tags

-In HTML (Hypertext Markup Language), you can apply various formatting styles to text to enhance its appearance and convey emphasis.
+In HTML, you can apply various formatting styles to text to enhance its appearance and convey emphasis.
 Using tags such as `<strong>`, `<em>`, `<u>`, and others, you can format text in different ways.
-In this comprehensive guide, we will explore how to format text using these tags and create visually appealing content.
+In this topic, we will explore how to format text using these tags and create visually appealing content.

 ## Introduction